eduMFA/authenticator/README.md

 # edumfa-authenticator
 Authenticator App for eduMFA Authentication Server

-The edumfa-authenticator currently support HOTP and TOTP (30 and 60 seconds) and also eduMFA's PUSH authentication.
-Supported hashing algorithms are SHA-1, SHA-256 and SHA-512.
-It also supports scanning qr codes that match the [Google Authenticator Key URI](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) format.
+The edumfa-authenticator is the official eduMFA's PUSH authentication companion.

-The App is best used with [eduMFA](https://github.com/edumfa/edumfa), and runs on both Android and iOS.
+The App is to be used with [eduMFA](https://github.com/edumfa/edumfa), and runs on both Android and iOS.
 The edumfa-authenticator can also be configured to support PUSH authentication without Firebase.

+The App is a fork of [pi-authenticator](https://github.com/privacyidea/pi-authenticator) with most features removed to ease usability.

 # Development